 Acquired seminal vesicle cysts generally result from infectious processes, and malignancies of the seminal vesicles are a rare cause of hematospermia.
 In one review of 39 patients with primary carcinoma of the seminal vesicle, only 6 patients (16%) had hematospermia.

 More recently, amyloidosis of the seminal vesicles has been described to be related to hematospermia.
 Fifty-six men with hematospermia were evaluated with MRI, and obvious intravesicular hemorrhage was associated with hyperintense signal (brighter) of the seminal vesicles on MRI.
 After resolution of the bleeding, the signal returned to a hypointense state (lighter) on MRI.
 Twelve of these patients underwent transperineal biopsy; 4 were found to have seminal vesicle amyloidosis.
 In all cases, hematospermia resolved with conservative intervention.

 The most recent data suggest that seminal vesicle and ejaculatory duct cysts or hemorrhagic lesions account for most identifiable causes of hemospermia.
 Fifty-two of 86 men in a recent study were found to have lesions in association with hemospermia.
 Of these men, 51 had some type of seminal vesicle, ejaculatory duct, or prostatic benign or hemorrhagic lesion.
 Only one case of prostate cancer was identified.

 Infections and inflammatory disorders account for 40% of cases.
 Infectious causes of hematospermia include tuberculosis (TB), HIV infection, and cytomegalovirus infection.
 Yu and colleagues found that 11% of a cohort of 65 patients with genitourinary TB had hematospermia during their disease.

-A recent review of 16 men with hematospermia who presented to a sexually transmitted infection clinic found pathogens in 12 of the men.
-These included urine, genitourinary, or serum cultures or titers positive for herpes simplex virus in 5, Chlamydia trachomatis in 4, Enterococcus faecalis in 2, and Ureaplasma urealyticum in one.
+A review of 16 men with hematospermia who presented to a sexually transmitted infection clinic found pathogens in 12 of the men.
+These included urine, genitourinary, or serum cultures or titers positive for herpes simplex virus in five, Chlamydia trachomatis in four, Enterococcus faecalis in two, and Ureaplasma urealyticum in one.
 Culture-specific antibiotics were administered, and hematospermia resolved in all the patients.

 Several authors have reported schistosomiasis as a cause of hematospermia.
 Although these patients often have extensive bladder involvement, Schistosoma hematobium ova are only occasionally found in the ejaculate.

 Hydatid disease, a parasitic infection caused by the Echinococcus worm, has also been associated with hematospermia.